AdriandLiu/Neural-Decoding-Project/README.md

 Then use the timestamp of motor and millisecond cameras to align the frames between them.
 Finally feed data into ML/DL model.
 Tutorial available in preProcessor_alignNeuronBehav.ipynb.

+ML/DL model source code is available in src and utils.

 The followings are the techniques and toolboxs that we used and how the data was prepared.

 ## Correlation